ericbulloch/kwmd/README.md

 ### Decoding Text

-I have included a write up for the [text encoding](concepts/encryption.md#text-encoding) in my Encryption [concepts](concepts/README.md) section.
+I have included a write up for the [text encoding](concepts/cryptography.md#text-encoding) in my Cryptography [concepts](concepts/README.md) section.
 It covers some of the more common scenarios that I have found during capture the flag events.

 ### SSH